jmrozanec/cron-utils/README.md

 **Features**

- * Supports all cron expression special characters including * / , - L W, #.
-    * The question mark (?) is currently replaced for an asterisk (*).
-Enhanced support will be provided in a future.
  * Supports arbitrary cron expressions: you can define your own cron format!
 Supported fields are: second, minute, hour, day of month, month, day of week, year.
  * Support for optional last field!
+ * Supports all cron special characters: * / , -
+    * Non-standard characters L W, # are supported as well!
+    * Question mark (?) is currently replaced for an asterisk (*).
+Enhanced support will be provided in a future.
- * Supports printing to locale specific human readable format (Italian, English, Spanish and Dutch so far...).
+ * Supports printing to locale specific human readable format (English, Italian, Spanish and Dutch so far...).
  * Parsing and Description process are decoupled: parse once and operate with the result!
- * Pre-defined parsers for the following cron definitions:
+ * Pre-defined definitions for the following cron libraries are provided:
     * [Unix](http://www.unix.com/man-page/linux/5/crontab/)
     * [Cron4j](http://www.sauronsoftware.it/projects/cron4j/)
     * [Quartz](http://quartz-scheduler.org/)